Page Designer

 The following tips have been found to quickly discover and help solve many common errors.

-• Refer to the browser developer console to determine if there are errors shown.
+Refer to the browser developer console to determine if there are errors shown.

-• Check for general javascript errors, induced by either the storefront itself or Page Designer.
+- Check for general javascript errors, induced by either the storefront itself or Page Designer.

-• Check the network tab in the browser console and monitor the XHR requests (for example, you can see any API request going back and forth).
+- Check the network tab in the browser console and monitor the XHR requests (for example, you can see any API request going back and forth).

-• Refer to the server logs to determine if there are errors shown.
+Refer to the server logs to determine if there are errors shown.

-• Browse the log files checking especially the error logs for any related entries, such as script exceptions.
+and then select Administration > Site Development > Development Setup. - Browse the log files checking especially the error logs for any related entries, such as script exceptions.

-• Work within Page Designer Optimal Performance.
+Work within Page Designer Optimal Performance.

 Page Designer Pages within Business Manager aren’t cached allowing Content Editors and Merchandisers to see their updates immediately.
 For optimal performance, we recommend you ensure the nesting within components are kept to 5 or under.

-• If you’re experiencing a 'Service Unavailable Error - 500', this is not a Page Designer specific issue.
+If you’re experiencing a 'Service Unavailable Error - 500', this is not a Page Designer specific issue.
 Check the error logs to determine the issue.

 For slow performing pages, we recommend you check to see if the implementation has to be revised:

-• in the storefront, use the STFK.
+- In the storefront, use the Storefront Toolkit.

-• enable the Cache Info tool.
+- Enable the Cache Info tool.

-• look for the cache symbol for pipeline “Internal - Page Designer”, and check its caching status.
+- Look for the cache symbol for pipeline “Internal - Page Designer”, and check its caching status.

 For uncached occurrences that must be revisited for an implementation change, we recommend you:

-• use page caching unless it’s ultimately necessary to not cache the given page.
+- Use page caching unless it’s ultimately necessary to not cache the given page.
 See Page Caching for more information.

-• refactor the business logic of the page avoiding costly operations, or mass amounts of operations, during one request.
+- Refactor the business logic of the page avoiding costly operations, or mass amounts of operations, during one request.

 To implement page types and component types, you must include a meta definition file and a script file for each page type and component type in a custom cartridge.